 “It shall come to pass, when they make a long blast with the ram’s horn, and when you hear the sound of the trumpet, that all the people shall shout with a great shout; then the wall of the city will fall down flat.
 And the people shall go up every man straight before him.”—Joshua 6:5

 - A shofar is a ram’s horn trumpet used by ancient Jews in religious ceremonies and as a battle signal, now sounded at Rosh Hashanah and Yom Kippur.

-- A shofar is blown during Rosh Hashanah as a call to examine one’s self and repent, which leads to revival and renewal of the covenant between a Believer and God.
+- A shofar is blown during the Fall Feasts as a call to examine one’s self and repent, which leads to revival and renewal of the covenant between a Believer and God.

 At Curt Landry Ministries we practice immersions in a body of water called a mikveh in Hebrew.
 A mikveh is used in immersion ceremonies and baptisms.
 A person immerses in the mikveh as a symbol of rededication, cleansing, repentance, and conversion.

-Yes, while baptism is associated with salvation and is typically considered a once in a lifetime experience, immersion is not.
-The practice of immersion is not about salvation, but is about rededicating and renewing your relationship with God.
-It’s about cleansing and new beginnings, especially when done on Rosh Hashanah, to prepare the Believer for the new year ahead.
+Yes, while baptism is associated with salvation and is typically considered a once-in-a-lifetime experience, immersion is not.
+The practice of immersion is not about salvation but rather about rededicating and renewing your relationship with God.
+It’s about cleansing and new beginnings, especially when done during the Fall Feasts, to prepare the Believer for the new year ahead.